xabbo/docs/docs/in-depth/packet-structure.md

 ```

 Where `AC` is the header value `67`, and `new stuff 49848964` is the packet data.
 We can see that
-there is no length value at the beginning to indicate the number of characters in the string
+there is no [short](#short) at the beginning to indicate the number of characters in the string
-`"new stuff 49848964"`, as seen with other [strings](#string).
-This is because the entire data of
+`"new stuff 49848964"`, as there usually is with [strings](#string).
+This is because the entire data
-the packet is being used as a string, so there is no need for a length header.
-Similarly, on an
+of the packet is being used as a single string, so there is no need for a length header.
+Similarly,
-incoming packet, you would not see the string terminated with a `[2]` byte.
+on an incoming packet, you would not see the string terminated with a `[2]` byte.

 To read or write a `PacketContent`, the packet's position must be at the start of the packet, after
 which the position will be advanced to the end of the packet.
 Attempting to read or write a